Passaic County NJ Juvenile Drug Charges Lawyer

 - Failure to Turn Over Drugs to Law Enforcement

 Contact a Montclair NJ Juvenile Drug Charges Attorney Today

-If you or your child has been charged with a drug crime in New Jersey, contact The Law Offices of Alissa Hascup to discuss your case and find the answers to your questions.
-With offices conveniently located in Hackensack, Little Falls, Camden, and Morristown, we appear in courts across the state to fight for the rights of our clients.
+If you or your child has been charged with a drug crime in New Jersey, contact the offices of Alissa Hascup to discuss your case and find the answers to your questions.
+With locations in Newark, Little Falls, Camden, and Morristown, we appear in courts across the state to fight for the rights of our clients.
 Simply call 862-257-1200 today to receive your cost-free consultation.